Real Canadian Rockies

 3. A sleeping bag is required for this trip.
 If you would like to rent a sleeping bag locally, the cost is $50 CAD, payable in cash to your guide on Day 1 of the trip.
 Please advise your booking agent prior to departure if you require a sleeping bag rental.

-4. Please note that in Canada the legal drinking age is 18 in Alberta, Manitoba and Quebec, and 19 in the remaining provinces and territories.
+4. The legal drinking age is 18 in Alberta, Manitoba and Quebec, and 19 in the remaining provinces and territories.

 What to bring/pack

-We will provide tents, basic sleeping mats, camp kitchen essentials, camp chairs and campfire supplies.
+We will provide tents, basic foam rubber sleeping mats, camp kitchen essentials, camp chairs and campfire supplies.

 All luggage is carried in trailers or inside the vehicle so please don't bring more than one medium sized bag, backpack or suitcase (20kg/44lb maximum) per person.
 Your suitcase/rucksack may get some rough handling, so make sure it's a tough one.
 A small daypack with your water bottle and camera may be carried with you inside the vehicle.

-If traveling in shoulder season (April, May, September, October), please be prepared with extra cold weather clothing as temperatures can dip below freezing at night.
+If traveling in shoulder season (April, May, September, October), please be prepared with extra cold weather clothing as temperatures can dip below freezing at night in some regions.
 Even during summer months it can get quite cold overnight, especially in desert and mountainous areas.
+Please check Cimate & Seasonal Information below, and we recommend you review the weather forecast for regions visited during your trip a few days before departure.

 ESSENTIAL:

- Sleeping bag.
+Sleeping bag.
 Please bring one from home or you can purchase one before your trip starts - you may not have time once we're on the road.
 Sleeping bags can easily be bought in the US and Canada at big stores like Walmart and Target or at sports and camping supply stores like Mountain Warehouse in Canada or REI in the US.
 As we offer trips throughout the year and travel in diverse climate zones, we recommend you carefully consider the weather and choose an appropriate sleeping bag.
 Please bear in mind that nights can be very cold even in the warmer months.
-We can experience temperatures as low as -5C and even snow.
 If you choose to purchase a sleeping bag during your trip, please consider donating it to a secondhand shop or homeless shelter before you return home.

 RECOMMENDED: